 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read disclosure for more information.

-I’m always reorganizing my sewing and embroidery threads to accommodate constant hoarding of thread spools.
+I’m constantly reorganizing my sewing and embroidery threads to accommodate my hoarding.
 There’s just something reassuring about being surrounded by threads of every color imaginable in the rare event my project requires a very specific shade of salmon, for instance.

 I have around 400-500 spools of sewing, embroidery, and serger thread right now.
 Keeping those threads organized is so important if I want to be able to access the right color of thread for every project.

-If you’re looking for some thread storage ideas, let me give you a quick tour of the DIY thread organizers in my craft room!
+If you’re looking for some thread storage ideas, here’s a quick tour of the DIY thread organizers in my craft room!